 Every day drivers mistake the gas pedal for the brake and accelerate forward out of control.
-If you or a loved one has been injured in this type, or any other kind, of auto accident, contact Stephens, Anderson & Cummings to discuss your claim.
+If you or a loved one has been injured in this type, or any other kind, of auto accident, contact a Fort Worth injury lawyer at Stephens, Anderson & Cummings to discuss your claim.
 Call (877) 920-9009 for a free consultation to see how we can help you.

 Pedal errors occur when a driver pushes the accelerator instead of the brake, when their foot slips off the brake onto the accelerator, or when they step on both the accelerator and the brake at the same time.

 Generally, pedal errors are most common when vehicles are traveling at slow speeds in areas like a parking lot or driveway and leave almost no time for correction once the driver realizes what is happening.